baseprime/rest-resource/README.md

     }
 }
 ```
+#### Note: If for any reason you'd like to translate that nested object into a Primary Key, please see [Attribute Normalization](#attribute-normalization)

 # Acts like a Model
 You can use REST Resource like a RESTful Model.
 REST Resource tracks changes in each Resource instance's attributes and uses RESTful HTTP Verbs like `GET`, `POST`, `PUT`, `PATCH`, and `DELETE` accordingly: